anilabhadatta/educative-viewer/README.md

             Update 3.2 : Fixed Alignment issues.
             Update 3.3 : Fixed Pagination buttons.
             Update 3.4 : Changed delimiters of Jinja Template.
+            Update 3.5 : Fixed multiple issues and also added TOC

             This Viewer is Designed for Educative.io Courses scraped in DARK Mode.